 He had a Pentium III 700 MHz PC, Asus CUSI-M SiS motherboard with a 20 GB hard drive and 512 MB of RAM and a CD-ROM.
 Since it had to be free I downloaded FreeNAS and installed it, or tried to.
-Let’s establish now that it’s best to follow a good tutorial on installing FreeNAS or follow their Maximum PC happened to have a decent tutorial recently so I used that as a starting point.;
+Let’s establish now that it’s best to follow a good tutorial on installing FreeNAS or follow their setup guide; Maximum PC happened to have a decent tutorial recently so I used that as a starting point.

 FreeNAS has a ton of excellent services: iTunes server, web server, Windows file sharing, iSCSI, FTP, TFTP, uPNP, dynamic DNS, bittorrent and more.
 They would all come in useful in a home or more robust environment but this was a basic one hard drive machine that was going to one thing only: share files.
 I did a full installation with data partition and swap file: enabled the swap file, CIFS/SMB, SMART monitoring and one share.
 I recommend a good guide or tutorial because FreeNAS is long on acronyms but very short on definitions or help.

 Before anyone gets upset about relying on a single share for small business let me say this is a tiny first step into the waters for myself and the business.
 They currently back up their local files to a 2.5″ portable hard drive so that process will continue, plus for now I’m copying the shared files over to another PC nightly.